matyalatte/tuw/docs/README.md

 -   `SimpleCommandRunner*-macOS.tar.bz2` is for Mac.
 -   `SimpleCommandRunner*-Linux.tar.bz2` is for Ubuntu (20.04 or later).

-(The Linux build won't work on old Ubuntu versions and other linux distributions due to glibc dependances.)
+(The Linux build won't work on old Ubuntu versions and other linux distributions due to glibc dependences.)

 ## Examples